imrepo/spring-security/README.md

 * [v4-basic-inmemory] - The most basic example of a secured application.
 Users are defined in-memory in the security configuration.
 Secured paths are 'home' and 'admin' which are available depending on the user role.
 * [v4-basic-jdbc] - Modified version of basic-inmemory where users are stored in an in-memory database (H2).
+* [v4-jdbc-h2-console] - The previous basic-jdbc example configuring a H2 servlet to enable connecting to the in-memory database.
 * [v4-password-encoder-bcrypt] - The previous basic-jdbc example configuring a password encoder that uses BCrypt hashing function in order to encode user credentials before persisting them.
 * [v4-rememberme-token] - Configures a remember me using a token approach, which sets a cookie in the browser.